Previous Post: Days 6 & 7 – From Pickerel Bay to Georgian Bay Via Fox Creek

 We approached the bottom of Devil’s Door Rapids.
 There was the 1.5-meter drop we remembered from our last time there.
 Then we headed to the north side of the bay for the take-out spot for the 40-meter carry around the rapids.
 The higher water level meant that the landing we used last time was under water!

-The portage trail was somewhat overgrown and we spend a few minutes trimming the junipers to make it more obvious.
+The portage trail was somewhat overgrown and we spent a few minutes trimming the junipers to make it more obvious for the next crew coming through.
 Typical for the park’s portages, neither end of the trail is indicated by a portage marker.

 There is a stupendous viewpoint on the rock overlooking the rapids and we spent some time up there taking in the neighbourhood.
 Here is a view looking east to the rapids, the bay, and that anchored sailboat.